gangdong/gangdong.github.io/_posts/2015-02-25-Android-getevent.markdown

 categories: Android
 published: true
 ---
-Android provides an ADB command 'getevent' to obtain input events, such as obtaining key reporting event, obtaining touch screen reporting event, etc.
+Android provides an ADB command `getevent` to obtain input events, such as obtaining key reporting event, obtaining touch screen reporting event, etc.

 User can use this command under adb console.